iBoot32/SLAMurai/README.md

 ```

 The TX2 draws about 15W at 12V, or 1.25A.
 The RealSense D455 runs at 5V and probably 3.5W max, which is 0.7A.
 Finally, the RPLIDAR A1M8 draws around 100mA.
-So our total continuous current draw is:
+So our overly-conservative total continuous current draw is:

 ```math
 I_{\text{total}} = 1.2 \text{A} + 1.25 \text{A} + 0.7 \text{A} + 0.1 \text{A} = 3.25 \text{A}